HapsHapsHaps/tv-subtitle-ocr/lib/src/main/java/dk/kb/tvsubtitleocr/lib/preprocessing/README.md

 ## Getting Started

-This module contains no Main methods, because it is intended to be run as a library from another module, as a result it can not be run directly.
+This module contains no dk.hapshapshaps.classifier.objectdetection.Main methods, because it is intended to be run as a library from another module, as a result it can not be run directly.
-However, when testing this module, a Main method in the test directory were created, see [TestRun.java](src/test/java/dk/kb/tvsubtitle/frameprocessing/TestRun.java) to run module for itself.
+However, when testing this module, a dk.hapshapshaps.classifier.objectdetection.Main method in the test directory were created, see [TestRun.java](src/test/java/dk/kb/tvsubtitle/frameprocessing/TestRun.java) to run module for itself.

 ### Dependencies